jeffreycwitt/hn202/docs/class-4.md

 <div class="answer" markdown="1">

 * Retrenchment.
-* Urban centers were still thriving, but eastern concern with the remainder of the former empire waned.
+* Urban centers were still thriving, but Eastern concern with the remainder of the former Empire was lacking.
-* What was response to 410 sacking of Rome?
-East did not come to help, but instead began fortifying Constantinople with a new wall (p.
+* After 410, the East did not come to help, but instead began fortified Constantinople with a new wall (SHMA, p.
 30)
 * Taxes were still collected.
-* Legal codes were developed (Codex Justianianus, 529, 534; Digest 533)
+* Legal codes were developed (Codex Justianianus, 529 and 534; Digest 533).
 </div>

 </div>